2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/services/page-service-activate.md

 Features you can activate as of v12.02

-* `jQuery`  - activate jQuery
+* `jQuery`  - activate jQuery if you need it - recommended for Dnn, required for Oqtane 2.2+
-  _note: in Oqtane 🩸 this will include jQuery slim as that is the default.
-We're still trying to enhance this_
 * `turnOn` - [the JavaScript turnOn Activation system](xref:JsCode.TurnOn.Index)
   _note: new feature, docs still incomplete_